jordankoschei/2022/work/spoke.md

 ---

 <div class="infobox">
     I led design for Spoke, an ML-driven enterprise product.
-I managed a small team, designed a drag-and-drop workflow editor, and learned a lot about designing for AI.
+I managed a small team, designed numerous features including a drag-and-drop workflow editor, and worked on AI interfaces even before the current LLM boom.
+Spoke was <a href="{% link work/okta.md %}">acquired by Okta</a> in 2021.
 </div>

 <figure>